-I went with pumpkin cupcakes and whipped cream to mimic pie.
-I thought about filling them with pumpkin mousse, but then I came across this picture one day.
+I went with pumpkin spice cupcakes with homemade whipped cream to mimic pie.
+I thought about filling them with pumpkin mousse, but then I came across a photo for inspiration (link no longer exists).
 Cupcakes that look exactly like pie!
 I didn’t want to cut a hole in them for presentation purposes.
 The cupcakes are very moist, so no filling was needed anyway.

 - 3/4 cups flour